-Basis of accounting and presentation - The financial statements of the Foundation are prepared on the accrual basis of accounting and in conformity with accounting principles generally accepted in the United States of America.
+Basis of accounting and presentation - The financial statements of the Foundation are prepared on the accrual basis of accounting and in conformity with accounting principles generally accepted in the United States of America (GAAP).
 Accordingly, the Foundation is required to report information regarding its financial position and activities according to the following net asset classifications:

 - Net assets without donor restrictions Net assets that are not subject to donor-imposed restrictions and may be expended for any purpose in performing the primary objectives of the Foundation.
 These net assets may be used at the discretion of the Foundation's management and the board of directors. - Net assets with donor restrictions Net assets subject to stipulations imposed by donors and grantors.
 Some donor restrictions are temporary in nature; those restrictions will be met by the passage of time or other events specified by the donor.
 Other donor restrictions are perpetual in nature, whereby the donor has stipulated the funds be maintained in perpetuity.
-As of December 31, 2019 and 2018, the Foundation had no net assets with donor restrictions.
+As of December 31, 2020 and 2019, the Foundation had no net assets with donor restrictions.

-Use of estimates - The preparation of financial statements, in conformity with accounting principles generally accepted in the United States of America, requires management to make estimates and assumptions that affect reported amounts and disclosures in the financial statements.
+Use of estimates - The preparation of financial statements, in conformity with GAAP, requires management to make estimates and assumptions that affect reported amounts and disclosures in the financial statements.
 Accordingly, actual results could differ from such estimates.